 This makes it a bit easier to convince a judge that the later user is intentionally infringing on your mark.
-If you are able to prove the infringement was intentional, it can put more money in your pocket.
-The possibility of suing for enhanced damages will make it easier to find a lawyer to take your case if someone infringes on your trademark.
+If you are able to prove the infringement was intentional, it can increase the likelihood that a court will award you money damages.
+The possibility of suing for enhanced damages will also make it easier to find a lawyer to take your case if someone infringes on your trademark.

-For example, you will have a problem registering a generic name like drugs.com as a trademark.
-And you’d face an uphill struggle to register a domain name that you use solely as an address and not a signifier of services.
+For example, you will have a problem registering a generic name like "drugs.com" as a trademark.
+And you would face an uphill battle to register a domain name that you use solely as an address and not a signifier of services.

-To complete the registration process, you have to actually be using the domain name on a Web site.
+To complete the registration process, you have to actually be using the domain name on a website.
 But you can start the process if you intend to use name soon (an intent-to-use application).
 When you do start using the name and complete the registration process, the application date will be treated as the date you first used the mark.
 This will give you a priority claim over later users.

 When you file an intent-to-use application and then complete the process after you begin using the domain name, you pay an additional fee ($150 in 2018).
 Note that the precise fees may change from year to year.

 The PTO may take a year or more to process your application before issuing a formal trademark.
 However, once you file it, your domain name will appear as a pending trademark in the PTO database.
 If you file a "use" application (one based on your actual use of the name), you will probably hear from the PTO in three to six months.

 If there is a problem with your chosen name, such as a conflict with someone else's trademark, you will receive a letter from your trademark examiner explaining it.
 In many cases, you'll be able to solve the problem with a phone call, although in more complex cases, you may need to retain a trademark lawyer to advocate on your behalf.